BM-Internship-Project/Backend-Team/README.md

     ```

 ## Deployment
-The application is deployed on Postmen.
+The application is deployed on Railway.

+---